lherman-cs/ideas/README.md

 Read telemetry from OBD reader, useful for diagnosis.
 Since OBD port exposes diagnosis CAN network, it allows some level of access to the car, e.g. windows, car's locks, lights, etc.

+Features:
+* Dashboard where car has gone in a google maps
+* Find car with a compass on android
+* Control car with android
+* Debug issues within the car

 ## Detect intruder from your driveway

 Using Wifi sensing to achieve hidden solar-powered sensors with no blindspot.
 The sensors' outputs can then be aggregated to form a precise location of the intruder.
 With this precise location, you can deploy a couple of drones to monitor its movement.